 Location: Great Harbor, Peter Island

-At 3:00 AM Tina woke up in a panic to a banging on her cabin window with a bright light burning her eyes.
-Jumping out of her hatch Tina is startled by a stranger shining his flashlight, while yelling “your anchor is dragging!”
-Tina completely frightened, turns to wake up Matt, our amazing skipper.
-Ninja like, Matt launched out of his hammock to the power tower, finding our boat dangerously close to the strangers two million dollar catamaran.
-After 3 painful attempts at re-anchoring our boat, Matt is finally contempt with the positioning of the anchor.
-After 3 horrific, sleepless hours Matt wakes the shipmates.
-After a delicious breakfast consisting of gourmet packaged oatmeal and delicately sliced cantaloupe we had a beautiful sail to the Rhone.
+At 3:00 AM, Tina woke up in a panic to a banging on her cabin window with a bright light burning her eyes.
+Jumping out of her hatch Tina is startled by a stranger shining his flashlight while yelling, “your anchor is dragging!”
+Tina completely frightened turns to wake up Matt, our amazing skipper.
+Ninja-like, Matt launched out of his hammock to the power tower, finding our boat dangerously close to the stranger’s two million dollar catamaran.
+After three painful attempts at re-anchoring our boat, Matt is finally contempt with the positioning of the anchor.
+After three horrific, sleepless hours, Matt wakes the shipmates.
+After a delicious breakfast consisting of gourmet packaged oatmeal and delicately sliced cantaloupe, we had a beautiful sail to the Rhone.
 The Rhone, sunken by a horrible explosion caused by a damaged engine due to a massive hurricane, is one of the most beautiful wrecks we have the pleasure of diving.
 Seeing majestic lobsters hiding in the coral, Hannah surfaced from our dive quite excitedly.
-After calming down and a quick nap we made our way to Salt Island, where unidentified men and women from the Rhone were beautifully buried.
-We payed our respects with a moment of silence and continued our way to the top of Salt Island and enjoyed a gorgeous view of the Atlantic Ocean.
-After the hike we were on our way to GHP.
-At GHP the rescue divers were faced with the challenge of finding a lost tank and weight belt named Noah.
-With hard work and dedication we finally found the missing objects.
-After a great search and recovery dive we had to move the boat across the anchorage.
+After calming down and a quick nap, we made our way to Salt Island, where unidentified men and women from the Rhone were beautifully buried.
+We paid our respects with a moment of silence and continued our way to the top of Salt Island and enjoyed a gorgeous view of the Atlantic Ocean.
+After the hike, we were on our way to GHP.
+At GHP, the rescue divers were faced with the challenge of finding a lost tank and weight belt named Noah.
+With hard work and dedication, we finally found the missing objects.
+After a great search and recovery dive, we had to move the boat across the anchorage.